 Corrothers, Helen G. Availability and Use of Intermediate Sanctions by Judges and Corrections Professionals in the United States, 1994.
 ICPSR06788-v2.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2013-05-15. http://doi.org/10.3886/ICPSR06788
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2013-05-15. https://doi.org/10.3886/ICPSR06788

-Persistent URL: http://doi.org/10.3886/ICPSR06788.v2
+Persistent URL: https://doi.org/10.3886/ICPSR06788.v2

 Date of Collection:

 Unit of Observation:

-Intermediate sanctions/programs operating in jurisdictions across the United States.
+Intermediate sanctions/programs operating in jurisdictions across

 Data Collection Notes:

 program directors, and administrators to elicit information on

 self-enumerated mailed questionnaires